 As a school community, we are committed to provide a safe environment in which our students can thrive, thus reaching their full potential.

 If you have questions regarding this plan, please contact your child's school and speak with the building principal.

 Bullying: A Guide for Parents

-Reduction Center at Bridgewater State University is a nationally recognized researcher and trainer in the field of childhood aggression, bullying and cyberbullying.
+Dr. Elizabeth Englander, Professor of Psychology, and founder and Director of the Massachusetts Aggression Reduction Center at Bridgewater State University is a nationally recognized researcher and trainer in the field of childhood aggression, bullying and cyberbullying.
 Dr. Englander offers the following resources to families and educators: